jbinko/ADAW/README.md

 In this architecture load is mainly role of Azure Data Factory - Easy to use ETL tool along with Azure Storage in Azure Data Lake (Hierarchical namespace) mode.

-Azure Data Factory managed PaaS service allows you to connect many data sources through massive list of ever growing list of supported connectors.
+Azure Data Factory managed PaaS service allows you to connect many data sources through massive list of ever-growing list of supported connectors.
 Azure Data Factory has a workspace where ETL process can be designed and executed at scale.
 Workspace can be accessed from anywhere as access policy allows and is specified by security administrators.
 Similar approach like accessing O365 workspace.

 Azure Data Factory also understands and can store data in multiple file formats (standard or proprietary).
 Azure Data Factory can access data and store them in scalable manner as snapshots to Azure Data Lake Storage.
-Basically get data in scalable way from anywhere and store them in raw format to Azure Data Lake Storage in versioned way so more sophisticated data models can be built based on such data.
+Basically, get data in scalable way from anywhere and store them in raw format to Azure Data Lake Storage in versioned way so more sophisticated data models can be built based on such data.

 To access data sources from cloud you need to have some kind of gateway which will not require to punch hole into the enterprise firewall.
 This